Permutree sorting: Introduction

 Let us warn the reader on the fact that~$j$ is fixed in \cref{thm:patternAvoidance}, while $i$ and~$k$ are arbitrary such that~$1 \le i < j < k \le n$.
-A priori, we should try all possible reduced expressions of~$\pi$ to decide if one is accepted by the automaton~$\automatonU(j)$ (resp.~$\automatonD(j)$).
-However, we can show that if~$\pi$ contains no subword $jki$ (resp.~$kij$) with~$i < j < k$ and has a descent~$s_\ell$ distinct from~$s_{j-1}$ (resp.~$s_j$), then it has a reduced expression starting with~$s_\ell$ and accepted by the automaton~$\automatonU(j)$ (resp.~$\automatonD(j)$).
-In other words, there is no loss of generality in starting constructing a reduced expression for~$\pi$ as long as we stay in the states of the top row of~$\automatonU(j)$ (resp.~$\automatonD(j)$).
-This yields a simple algorithm to construct a reduced expression accepted by~$\automatonU(j)$ (resp.~$\automatonD(j)$).
+A priori, we should try all possible reduced words of~$\pi$ to decide if one is accepted by the automaton~$\automatonU(j)$ (resp.~$\automatonD(j)$).
+However, we can show that if~$\pi$ contains no subword $jki$ (resp.~$kij$) with~$i < j < k$ and has a descent~$s_\ell$ distinct from~$s_{j-1}$ (resp.~$s_j$), then it has a reduced word starting with~$s_\ell$ and accepted by the automaton~$\automatonU(j)$ (resp.~$\automatonD(j)$).
+In other words, there is no loss of generality in starting constructing a reduced word for~$\pi$ as long as we stay in the states of the top row of~$\automatonU(j)$ (resp.~$\automatonD(j)$).
+This yields a simple algorithm to construct a reduced word accepted by~$\automatonU(j)$ (resp.~$\automatonD(j)$).
 It also yields natural tree structures on the permutations characterized by \cref{thm:patternAvoidance}, which can be glanced upon in \cref{fig:TreePartialOrientations}.
 These algorithmic and combinatorial consequences of \cref{thm:patternAvoidance} are explored in \cref{sec:algorithmicCombinatorialConsequences}.
 Most results of \cref{sec:proofPatternAvoidance,sec:algorithmicCombinatorialConsequences} are stated with respect to both automata~$\automatonU(j)$ and $\automatonD(j)$ but proved only for $\automatonU(j)$ as all proofs for~$\automatonD(j)$ are symmetric.

-\enlargethispage{-.5cm} Consider now arbitrary subsets~$U$ and~$D$ of~$\{2, \dots, n-1\}$.
-It follows from \cref{thm:patternAvoidance} that a permutation is minimal in its $(U,D)$-permutree class if and only if it admits a reduced expression accepted by~$\automatonU(j)$ for each~$j \in U$ and by~$\automatonD(j)$ for each~$j \in D$.
-In general, the reduced expressions accepted by the automata~$\automatonU(j)$ for each~$j \in U$ and by~$\automatonD(j)$ for each~$j \in D$ are distinct.
-We prove however in \cref{sec:intersectionsAutomata} that there is a reduced expression simultaneously accepted by all these automata when~$U$ and~$D$ are disjoint.
+\enlargethispage{.3cm} Consider now arbitrary subsets~$U$ and~$D$ of~$\{2, \dots, n-1\}$.
+It follows from \cref{thm:patternAvoidance} that a permutation is minimal in its $(U,D)$-permutree class if and only if it admits a reduced word accepted by~$\automatonU(j)$ for each~$j \in U$ and by~$\automatonD(j)$ for each~$j \in D$.
+In general, the reduced words accepted by the automata~$\automatonU(j)$ for each~$j \in U$ and by~$\automatonD(j)$ for each~$j \in D$ are distinct.
+We prove however in \cref{sec:intersectionsAutomata} that there is a reduced word simultaneously accepted by all these automata when~$U$ and~$D$ are disjoint.